Divorce and finances: A guide to dividing assets upon divorce or separation

 If you have come to a mutually acceptable agreement on the division of your money and your assets (property, investments and so on), you will need to make it legally binding.
 A handshake is not enough; if you run into problems later down the line, your agreement won’t be enforceable.

-To make your agreement official, you will need a legal document called a ‘consent order’.
+To make your agreement official and to ensure that your financial claims against one another are dismissed, you’ll need a legal document called a ‘consent order’.
 This is unique to both of you and details the division of your assets.
+When approved by the court, a consent order – including a ‘clean break’ clause – will prevent you and your former partner from being able to make financial claims against each other in the future.

 The consent order may also include how spousal and/or child maintenance payments will be managed.

 We would always recommend finding a lawyer or solicitor to draft your consent order.
-This is a legally binding document.
-It is important that no-one overlooks certain crucial details.
+This is a legally binding document and it’s important that crucial details aren’t overlooked.

 The court will need to approve your consent order.
-There are various forms and a £50 court fee that will need to accompany this.
+A statement of information form and a £53 court fee will need to accompany this as well as other forms such as a pension sharing annex if applicable.
 (You can check to see if you qualify for financial help with the court fee at Gov.uk).
-If the court decides that your consent order is not fair, they may ask for it to be amended.
+Your divorce or dissolution proceedings must be at a certain stage before the court can approve your consent order and if the court decides that your consent order is not fair, they may ask for it to be amended.

 Need help with navigating a divorce or separation as a business owner or shareholder?
 Contact us.Contact us